mariallort/mariallort.github.io/_posts/2026-05-02-NeuroCAAS-cloud.md

 4. 🔄 **Analysis runs** in parallel across distributed compute nodes
 5. 📥 **Download** your results — fully reproducible by anyone

+{: .box-warning}
-> ⚠️ **Key insight from the paper:** By moving the *infrastructure* to the cloud —
+> ⚠️ **Key insight from the paper:** By moving the *infrastructure* to the cloud,
-> not just the data — reproducibility improves dramatically.
+> not just the data, reproducibility improves dramatically.
 Every analysis runs in an
-> identical, pre-configured environment, meaning another lab can reproduce your results
+> identical, pre-configured environment, meaning that another lab can reproduce the results
-> without replicating your exact hardware setup.
+> without replicating the exact hardware setup.

----

 ## Cloud Computing Principles in Action